 Flinders University’s collective vision is to foster an environment that recognises and embraces Aboriginal and Torres Strait Islander peoples, knowledges and cultures.
 This vision for reconciliation is grounded in the concepts of togetherness, reciprocity, and respect.

-To commemorate National Reconciliation Week, a series of events will be hosted on campus and online.
+To commemorate National Reconciliation Week, a series of events will be hosted across several campuses.
 We’re inviting our community to join us to mark these significant milestones and to be a part of the next big steps in our nation’s reconciliation journey.

 Flinders University acknowledges the Traditional Owners and Custodians of the lands on which its campuses are located, these are the Traditional Lands of the Arrernte, Dagoman, First Nations of the South East, First Peoples of the River Murray & Mallee region, Jawoyn, Kaurna, Larrakia, Ngadjuri, Ngarrindjeri, Ramindjeri, Warumungu, Wardaman and Yolngu people.
 We honour their Elders past, present and emerging.